mailpace/blog/content/blog/why-I-use-tailwindcss.md

 But for me, it wasn't quite right:

-1. I still had to name elements, even if I wasn't reusing them
+1. I still had to name elements that deviated from the defaults, even if I wasn't reusing them
 2. I was either building my pages up from scratch, or layering on-top of Bootstrap.
 My sites either looked like everyone else's, or looked terrible / took ages to get right

 ## Enter TailwindCSS (and other utility libraries)